emilybstevens/CXR-ML/README.md

 ## Dashboard

 To view preliminary dashboard, please click [here](https://emilybstevens.github.io/xraydar/). </br></br>
 Please note: The data dashboard is still a work in progress.
-The intent is to eventually have two separate data access points: one that will show a series of Tableau stories discussing high-level analysis of the initial data set, and one that will have a Javascript dashboard allowing users to search up each specific x-ray and the highest triage level associated with that x-ray.
+The intent is to eventually have two separate pages: the first page will contain pre-fabricated Tableau spreadsheets to interact with, while the other page will include two separate Javascript dashboards (one dedicated to inidividual sample data, and one dedicated to filtering data by various demographics). </br></br>
-While the Tableau stories have been completed, the Javascript requires more work before rolling out. </br></br> Interactive elements are currently located under `Data->Overview`. `Data->Interactive Dashboard` will house the Javascript dash once it's been completed.
+The Javascript page is currently located under `Data->Interactive Dashboard`.
+Please note, the code is currently running very slowly, as there are over 100k+ datapoints being accessed.
-Images from initial analysis, as well as machine learning data can found under the `Performance` tab.
+The current dash requires performance enhancement for speed.
+Give it time to load, or it will crash. </br></br> The secondary Javascript dash is currently in the works. </br></br> The Javascript page is currently located under `Data->Overview`.</br></br> Images from initial analysis, as well as machine learning data can found under the `Performance` tab.